jzhizhenka/backend-coding-interview/README.md

 # Photo Management API

 A RESTful API for browsing, searching, and managing photos, built with Django 5.2 and Django REST Framework.
+Please see /docs folder for architecture decisions and key trade-offs made during implementation.

 ## Tech Stack